prettyinpurple/Generate_Your_Password/assets/README.md

 Generate your password allows a user to generate a password with numbers, lowercase characters, uppercase characters and special characters.
 Generate your password will create passwords between 8 and 128 characters.

 # Installation
-Select the following link to view the webpage.
+Select the following link to view the webpage https://github.com/prettyinpurple/Generate_Your_Password.git.
 The link may also be copied and pasted into the browser for viewing.

 # Visuals
 ./assets/Generate_Your_Password.jpeg